 CHDO Set-Aside

-Twenty-five percent (25%) of the annual allocation shall be used solely by CHDOs and solely for CHDO-eligible activities and CHDO Pre-Development Loans.
-No more than ten percent (10%) of the funds shall be used for CHDO Pre-development Loans.
-Rental activities in conjunction with Affordable Housing Tax Credits will not be funded from this set-aside.
-Those activities will be funded from the Rental/Homeownership Set-Aside as set forth below.
+Twenty-five percent (25%) of the annual allocation shall be used solely by CHDOs and solely for CHDO-eligible activities.

-Rental/ Homeownership / Homeowner Rehabilitation
+Rental/ Homeownership

-Forty-five (45%) of the annual allocation shall be used for Rental and Homeownership housing activities, excluding Down-Payment, and Homebuyer Assistance.
+Forty-five (45%) of the annual allocation shall be used for Rental and Homeownership housing activities, excluding Homebuyer Assistance.
 If no funds remain in the CHDO Set-Aside, Applications from CHDOs for CHDO-eligible activities will be considered from this set-aside.

 Homebuyer Assistance

-Fifteen percent (15%) of the annual allocation shall be used for Down-Payment Assistance programs.
-Down-Payment Assistance to individual households cannot exceed $18,999.
-If any funds remain in this set-aside after the January 2026 Board of Trustees meeting, it will then be determined at OHFA’s discretion whether such funds should be transferred to the Rental/Homeownership Set-Aside.
+Fifteen percent (15%) of the annual allocation shall be used for Homebuyer Assistance programs.
+Homebuyer Assistance to individual households cannot exceed $20,000.
+If any funds remain in this set-aside after the January 2027 Board of Trustees meeting, it will then be determined at OHFA’s discretion whether such funds should be transferred to the Rental/Homeownership Set-Aside.
+To apply for Homebuyer Assistance, please complete the 2026 HOME Homebuyer Assistance application.
+This activity cannot be applied for within this application.

 CHDO Operating Assistance